zarr-developers/zarr-python/docs/user-guide/storage.rst

 The :class:`zarr.storage.FsspecStore` stores the contents of a Zarr hierarchy in following the same logical layout as the ``LocalStore``, except the store is assumed to be on a remote storage system such as cloud object storage (e.g. AWS S3, Google Cloud Storage, Azure Blob Store).
-The :class:`zarr.storage.FsspecStore` is backed by `Fsspec_` and can support any Fsspec backend that implements the `AbstractFileSystem` API. ``storage_options`` can be used to configure the Fsspec backend.
+The :class:`zarr.storage.FsspecStore` is backed by `fsspec`_ and can support any backend that implements the `AbstractFileSystem` API. ``storage_options`` can be used to configure the fsspec backend.

 .. ipython:: python